yjavali/projects/details/risk_analysis_mitigation_iomt_healthcare.md

 ## **Introduction**

 This project investigates the vulnerabilities and risks associated with Internet of Medical Things (IoMT) devices in healthcare delivery organisations (HDOs).
-The study focuses on establishing a robust **Governance, Risk, and Compliance (GRC)** framework while addressing the security requirements under **Information Security Management Systems (ISMS)**.
-The project incorporates international standards, regulatory compliance, and practical risk mitigation strategies for a secure IoMT ecosystem.
+The focus is on implementing robust **Governance, Risk, and Compliance (GRC)** frameworks and adhering to international standards for security and risk management.
+The project also proposes practical controls to mitigate risks while ensuring compliance with regulatory requirements.

 The complete project is available at the following secure link: [Access Complete Project](https://drive.proton.me/urls/KWTEHB22NC#7DxwFHp3l5GE).
 The document is password-protected.
 To request access, please email the author, **Yashas Javali**, stating your purpose.
 A secure password will be shared upon approval.